The perfect cone compactification of quotients of type IV domains: Singularities of quotients of toric varieties

 \end{itemize} \end{definition}

 \begin{remark} The variety $X$ has canonical singularities if and only if the pair $(X,0)$ has canonical singularities. \end{remark}

 \begin{proposition} Let $T$ be a torus with associated 1-parameter subgroup lattice $N$.
 Let $T\hookrightarrow X$ be a toric variety with canonical singularities acted on by a finite group $G<GL(N)$.
-Let $\pi\colon X\to X/G$ be the quotient morphism and $R$ the ramification divisor, then the pair $(X/G, \frac{1}{2}\pi(R))$ has klt singularities. \end{proposition}
+If $\pi\colon X\to X/G$ denotes the quotient morphism and $R$ the ramification divisor, then the pair $(X/G, \frac{1}{2}\pi(R))$ has klt singularities. \end{proposition}

 \begin{proof} Thanks to Lemma \ref{ramification} the ramification divisor equals $\sum_r D_r$, where the sum runs over all the reflections of $G$ and $D_r$ denotes the divisor pointwise fixed by the reflection $r$.
 The claim now follows from Lemma 3.16 of \cite{Kol96} or from generalising word by word the proof of Corollary 2.2 of \cite{Sho93} to the case of klt singularities. \end{proof}